Richard Childress Racing in the NASCAR Cup Series: Car No. 27 history

 On August 11, 2010, Paul Menard was signed to drive the fourth RCR car after he decided to leave the struggling Richard Petty Motorsports.
-The car was re-numbered to 27, and MENARDS Home Improvement, owned by Paul's father John Menard Jr., came on to sponsor the car in a multi-year agreement.
+The car number was revealed to be 27, and MENARDS Home Improvement, owned by Paul's father John Menard Jr., came on to sponsor the car in a multi-year agreement.
 Former TRG Motorsports partner Tom Pumpelly was listed as the owner of the No. 27 and the No. 35th place owner's points were given to Menard to guarantee a spot in the first five races.
 The 27 opened the season with a 9th-place finish at the Daytona 500.
 Menard would go on to win the Brickyard 400 at the Indianapolis Motor Speedway on July 31, leading a total of 21 laps and using a fuel mileage gamble to take the victory.
 It was the first and only career win for Menard.
 The victory also made Paul eligible for the $3 million Sprint Summer Showdown.
 Menard spent most of the season flirting with the top 12 in points.
 Menard and the 27 team would end up finishing 17th in points.